 But with fish populations declining in concerning ways, what gives humans the right to take fish from the oceans at all?
 If humans drastically reduced the rate at which they commercially take fish from the oceans, we could help restore marine biodiversity, stop the oceans from warming, and mitigate the climate crisis.
 But instead, the fishing industry makes consumers feel better about doing something unethical and unsustainable by slapping a “sustainable seafood” logo on it.

 A 2013 poll conducted on behalf of NPR surveyed 3,000 Americans about seafood purchasing habits.
-The survey found that nearly 80 percent of those surveyed who regularly eat sea animals consider it important their seafood is caught sustainably; about 50 percent of people surveyed said they would pay at least 10 percent more money for fish if it was caught sustainably.
+It found that nearly 80 percent of those surveyed who regularly eat sea animals consider it important their seafood is caught sustainably; about 50 percent of people said they would pay at least 10 percent more money for fish if it was caught sustainably.

 Even though some fisheries might be catching fish in considerably more sustainable ways than others, killing animals for food is an inherently unsustainable process.
 The most sustainable choice of all would be to eat plant-based foods instead of fish.
 A 2018 landmark study out of the University of Oxford found that a vegan diet is the single most significant lifestyle choice individuals can make to benefit the environment — so if you are concerned about the environmental footprint of your diet, consider eating a more plant-based diet instead of swapping your seafood out for “sustainable seafood.”